Validio reads data incrementally, which requires that you specify a

 Validio recommends that you provide a

 cursor field that represents when data was updated, rather than added.
 This is to make sure that all records are part of the validation, even in cases of late data arrival.

 Validio applies advanced optimizations when it reads and processes data for validations.
 For example, Validio processes data incrementally, leverages pushdown, consolidates related queries, and optimizes queries for each query engine.

-When you validate data from a Query Engine, we recommend that you:
+When you validate data in a Data Warehouse, we recommend that you:

-- Apply optimizations, such as compressing, partitioning, and converting the underlying data into columnar formats.
+- Apply optimizations, such as indexing, partitioning, and clustering, on the specified cursor field.

-- Consider the size of the fields you validate.
-Validating fields with much data, such as text blogs, is more resource intensive than validating fields with less data.
+- Consider the size of the fields.
+Validating big fields, such as text blogs, is resource intensive.